dqops/dqo/docs/checks/table/availability/table-availability.md

 **Description**
 Table level check that verifies that a query can be executed on a table and that the server does not return errors, that the table exists, and that the table is accessible (queryable).
+ The actual value (the result of the check) is the number of failures.
+When the table is accessible and a simple query was executed without errors, the result is 0.0.
+ The sensor result (the actual value) 1.0 means that there is a failure.
+A value higher than 1.0 is stored only in the check result table and it is the number of consecutive failures in following days.

 ___